JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 - [Best Practices for Security, Identity, & Compliance](https://aws.amazon.com/architecture/security-identity-compliance)

 Our security group has been successfully created.
-Now, I will move forward to edit the inbound rules for **"Postgres-Django-SG"** security group.
+Now, I will move forward to edit the inbound rules for _"Postgres-Django-SG"_ security group.

-I will make sure to add **UbuntuDesktop-SG** in the inbound rules to accept requests in the port **5432**, and finally click on **Save rules**.
+I will make sure to add _UbuntuDesktop-SG_ in the inbound rules to accept requests in the port _5432_, and finally click **Save rules**.

 ![postgres_inbound_rule_1](steps/step3.png)